-In some circumstances, you can get rid of your student loans altogether through loan cancellation.
+Under some circumstances, you can get rid of your student loans altogether through loan cancellation.
 To cancel your loans, you must meet one of the conditions that allow you to do so.

-- completely wipe out the loan balance
+completely wipe out the loan balance

-- get reimbursed for any payments you have made or that have been taken from you through tax intercepts or wage garnishments, or
+get reimbursed for any payments you have made or that have been taken from you through tax intercepts or wage garnishments, or

-- eliminate some or all future student loan payments.
+eliminate some or all future student loan payments.

-If only a portion of your debt is wiped out due to the school's failure to pay a required refund on your loan, your credit report must state that a portion of the loan was discharged.
+If only a portion of your debt is wiped out due to the school's failure to pay a required refund on your loan, your credit reports must state that a portion of the loan was discharged.

-Grounds for Cancelling Your Student Loan
+Grounds for Canceling Your Student Loan

-The below ways to cancel your loan -- school closure, false certification, and unpaid refunds—are most likely to apply to students who attended private, for-profit schools.
+The below ways to cancel your loan—school closure, false certification, and unpaid refunds—are most likely to apply to students who attended private, for-profit schools.
 These schools typically offer vocational courses, degrees, or online courses.